Main Navigation

 HOW CAN I JOIN?

-Registration for Spring 2023 Fraternity Recruitment will open on December 1st, 2022.
-Please note, there is a $5 fee for recruitment registration.
+Registration for Fall 2025 Fraternity Recruitment will open on May 1st & registration is required to participate.
+Please note, there is a $5 registration fee for fraternity recruitment

 If you have any questions, please reach out to the Office of Fraternity and Sorority Life